 Your privacy policy should clearly explain why you need a person's information, what you'll do with it, who you share it with, and how long you'll store it.
 This document should answer any questions and concerns your donors might have, explaining your reasons at every step, and it should be easy to understand.

-You can also limit how long you store donors' information and who has access to it.
+You can also limit how long you store donors' information.
 As part of your policy, you might include a clause saying that you'll delete donor information after a certain period of time.

 In addition, try to limit who has access to donor data.
 Provide access only to those who need it to do their job and review access privileges regularly.
 The fewer people who have access to sensitive data, the less likely it is to be stolen in the event of a cyberattack.

 Finally, think about where you're storing donor information.
-If you have the budget to do so, consider moving away from storing member information in spreadsheets and adopt a customer relationship manager.
 Spreadsheets are not secure.
 They're also challenging to manage and make it difficult to track who has access to what information.

 If you must use spreadsheets, store them in a secure place and control who can access them.
-An encrypted cloud storage solution like Box can be useful for this sort of purpose.
+An encrypted cloud storage solution like Box, Dropbox, or OneDrive (part of Microsoft 365) can be useful for this sort of purpose.

-In order to further secure your donors' personal information, take a look at your protocols around staff and volunteer user accounts.
+To further secure your donors' personal information, take a look at your protocols around staff and volunteer user accounts, as well as your security practices.

 Start with strong passwords: Use longer passwords and mix in uppercase and lowercase letters, as well as numbers and symbols.
-Each of your accounts should have a different password, especially those that hold sensitive data.
+Do not reuse passwords.
+Each of your accounts should have a different password.
 If you have strong passwords, you don't need to change them regularly, but security experts say to change them if you ever suspect that they've been stolen.

-To keep track of your passwords, use a password manager like Dashlane.
+To keep track of your passwords, use a password manager.
 This creates and updates complex passwords for you while enabling autofill so you don't have to reenter them each time.

 But there are things you can do beyond good passwords.
 To start, use multi-factor authentication wherever possible.
-This requires your staff to verify their identity when they log in to your systems, usually by entering an alphanumeric code that they received via text message or authenticator app.
-This makes it more difficult for a cybercriminal to access your systems, even if they get hold of an employee's login name and password.
+Multi-factor authentication (MFA) requires your staff to verify their identity when they log in to your systems, usually by entering an alphanumeric code that they received via text message or authenticator app.
+This makes it more difficult for a cybercriminal to access your systems, even if they get ahold of an employee's login name and password.
 Most popular online apps and services support some form of multi-factor authentication.

 Second, look into using single sign-on.
 With single sign-on, your staff and volunteers get one username and password that they can use to log in to many different systems.
 This means fewer usernames and passwords for your team to remember.
 It also means easier account administration and enhanced security: If a staff member's account gets hacked, you can revoke access to all your systems that use single sign-on, all at once.

-Eligible TechSoup member organizations can get 50 free licenses for Okta's single sign-on and user management solutions.
+Eligible TechSoup member organizations can get 50 free licenses for Okta's Workforce Identity Cloud, which features single sign-on and user management solutions.

 Prioritizing Data Protection